How to pay for long-term care

 1. State-assisted support

 If you have limited savings or investments, you may be entitled to state support.
-This means you will be able to keep those savings but any income you have (for example, your pension) may be used towards your care.
-Nevertheless, how much state help you qualify for will depend on what part of the UK you live in.
+This means you will be able to keep those savings but any income you have (for example, from your pension) may be used towards your care.
+Nevertheless, how much state help you qualify for will depend on which part of the UK you live in.

 Outside of Scotland, personal care, which includes help with mealtimes, medication and bathing, for example, is only available on a means-tested basis, where the amount of income and savings you have impacts your eligibility.
 Local authorities (including in Scotland) may charge for other services, such as help with shopping and visits to day centres.
 It’s also only offered to those with very limited assets and a high level of assessed needs.